semaphoreci/semaphore/docs/docs/reference/conditions-dsl.md

 # True when branch is 'staging' or 'master
 branch = 'staging' OR branch = 'master'

-# True when branch is master and there is a tag
+# True when the branch is master and there is a tag
 branch = 'master' OR tag =~ '.*'

-# Branch does not begin with 'dev' and all job have completed successfully
+# Branch does not begin with 'dev' and all job have been completed successfully
-# unless branch is master, if master the output is always true
+# unless the branch is master, if master the output is always true
 (branch !~ '^dev/'" and result = 'passed') or branch = 'master'
 ```